-Button Use to
+Button Use to ≣å Library Create and maintain libraries of PowerBuilder objects.
+DB Prof Specify how to connect to a database. () EAS Prof Specify how to connect to EAServer.
 Database Maintain databases, control user access to databases, and manipulate data in databases.
 Edit Edit a file.
 010 I. Build Start an incremental build of the workspace.

-F. Build Start a full build of the workspace.

-Deploy Deploy the workspace.
+F. Build Start a full build of the workspace. 📰 Deploy Deploy the workspace.
 Skip When a series of operations is in progress, such as a full deploy of the workspace, skip to the next operation.

-Stop Stop a build or deploy operation or series of operations.

-\$\$ Debug Debug the current target.

-稿 Sel Dbg Select a target and debug it.

-⊅ Run Run the current target.

-Sel Run Select a target and run it.

-∏∳ Exit Exit from PowerBuilder.
+Stop Stop a build or deploy operation or series of operations. 参 Debug Debug the current target. 苑 Sel Dbg Select a target and debug it.
+K Run Run the current target.
+K Sel Run Select a target and run it. ∏ ∳ Exit Exit from PowerBuilder.